 Livingston has a population of 12,000 and is a multicultural town know for its ethnical mix of Garifunas, Latinos, and various groups of Indigenous Maya, Chinese, Vietnamese and Hindu origin people, all living peacefully.
-We’ll have lunch in Livingston before heading back to our jungle lodge for a candlelit dinner.

 From Rio Dulce, we’ll be heading South West to Antigua.
 Antigua is a UNESCO world heritage site which in practical terms translates to beautiful colonial buildings and cobblestone streets, for that reason we recommend leaving the stilettos at home!

 As you stroll around town later this afternoon, you’ll notice Antigua sits in a valley, the Panchoy valley which is known as being the cultural centre of Guatemala.
 With no end of ancient churches, appealing parks, conveniently placed coffee shops and flanked by volcanoes, this two-week tour soon comes here but not before one last adventure.

 After chugging down a fresh juice, saying ‘buenos dias’ to your new friends, loading up on some healthy carbs and tying your shoelaces volcano-hiking tight, you’ll set off towards Pacaya volcano.